Which Terraform command is used to initialize a working directory?

 Master the HashiCorp Terraform Test with these flashcards and multiple choice questions.
 Each question includes hints and explanations to prepare you effectively.
 Set yourself up for success!

 The command used to initialize a working directory in Terraform is indeed "terraform init."
-This command is essential for preparing the working directory for other Terraform commands.
-When you run "terraform init," it performs several important tasks including downloading the necessary provider plugins specified in your Terraform configuration files, initializing the backend for state storage, and setting up the directory structure for Terraform to work with.
+This command is crucial because it sets up the necessary environment for your Terraform project, preparing the working directory for other operations.
+When you run "terraform init," Terraform performs several important tasks:

 Subscribe